AlexIoannides/alexioannides/content/machine-learning-engineering/k8s-ml-ops.md

 - '_Docker in Action_' by Jeff Nickoloff and Stephen Kuenzli [also available from Manning Publications](https://www.manning.com/books/docker-in-action-second-edition); and,
 - _'Flask Web Development'_ by Miguel Grinberg [O'Reilly](http://shop.oreilly.com/product/0636920089056.do).

-This work was initially committed in 2018 and has since formed the basis of [Bodywork](https://bodywork.readthedocs.io/en/latest/) - a MLOps framework for running model-training workloads and deploying model-scoring services on Kubernetes.
-This framework, where I am one of the core contributors, is an attempt to automate a lot of the steps that this project has demonstrated to many machine learning engineers over the years.
+This work was initially committed in 2018 and has since formed the basis of [Bodywork](https://github.com/bodywork-ml/bodywork-core) - an open-source MLOps tool for deploying machine learning projects developed in Python, to Kubernetes.
+This project, where I am one of the core contributors, is an attempt to provide automation for a lot of the steps that this project has demonstrated to many machine learning engineers over the years.

 ## Appendix - Using Pipenv for Managing Python Package Dependencies